MultiPoolMiner/MultiPoolMiner/README.txt

 BTC address: all data is stored under and identified by the Bitcoin address set with the -wallet command
 WorkerName: the name of the worker you set using the -workername command, also used for sorting
 MinerName: the current miner software the worker is running
-Type: device type set using the -type command, also used for sorting
+Type: device type set using the -DeviceName command, also used for sorting
 Pool: current pool(s) the worker is mining on
 Path: the miner application's path starting from /Bin as root.
 We will not store other user data!
 Active: time the worker has been active for